Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 \subsection{Edge-modification in distance hereditary graphs.}

-As mentioned above, our edge-modification characterization of DH graphs rely on the forbidden induced subgraph characterization: a graph is distance hereditary if and only if it does not contains a cycles of length at least $5$ ($C_k$ for $k\geqslant 5$), a \emph{gem}, a \emph{house}, nor a \emph{domino} (see figure~\ref{fig:HDG}) as induced subgraph~\cite{BM86}.
+This subsection states our results on edge modifications in DH graphs.
+The combinatorial characterization Theorem \ref{th:edge_dynamic} directly implies the algorithm of Corollary \ref{th:cor_edge_dynamic} and is proved in the next subsection.

 Let $G$ be a connected DH graph and $ST(G)=(T,\mathcal{F})$ be its split tree.
-If $x$ and $y$ are two vertices of $G$, we denote $P(x,y)$ the path in $T$ between the leaf $x$ and the leaf $y$.
-As $ST(G)$ is a clique-star tree, $P(x,y)$ naturally defines a word $W(x,y)$ whose letters designate the type of the graphs labelling the nodes of $P(x,y)$.
+If $x$ and $y$ are two vertices of $G$, we denote $P(x,y)$ the graph labelled tree formed by the path in $T$ between the leaf $x$ and the leaf $y$, with nodes labelled the same way as in $ST(G)$.
+As $ST(G)$ is a clique-star tree, $P(x,y)$ naturally defines a word $W(x,y)$ whose letters identify the type of the graphs labelling the nodes in $P(x,y)$.
 A alphabet of four symbols $A=\{K,S,S_x,S_y\}$ is enough to describe $W(x,y)$: \begin{itemize} \item the letter $K$ stands for the clique nodes; \item the letter $S$ stands for the star nodes $v$, the centre $\rho_v(e)$ of which is mapped to the tree-edge $e$ that does not belong to $P(x,y)$; and \item the letter $S_x$ (resp. $S_y)$ stands for the star nodes $v$, the centre $\rho_v(e)$ of which is mapped to the tree-edge $e$ that belongs to the subpath of $P(x,y)-v$ containing $x$ (resp. $y$). \end{itemize}

 Observe that $xy\in E(G)$ if and only if $W(x,y)$ is $S$-free (i.e. does not contain the letter $S$).
 When describing words, letters in brackets can be deleted: e.g. $K(S)K$ stands for the words $KK$ and $KSK$.